 - Remove 100 ml of broth.

-- Puree cooked cauliflower florets with remaining vegetable stock, onions, garlic, milk, lemon juice and salt in a food processor.
+- Puree cooked cauliflower florets with remaining vegetable stock, onions, garlic, milk, nutritional yeast flakes, lemon juice and salt in a food processor.

 - Return the cream sauce to the pot, bring to a boil for a moment and then simmer over low heat for 2-3 minutes.

 - Mix the drained pasta with sauce and yeast flakes and garnish with basil leaves or coarsely chopped parsley.

 - Garnish with basil leaves or sprinkle with chopped parsley

 - Serving Size: 4